epiverse-trace/cleanepi/cran-comments.md

   LSHTM
   * Joshua W. Lambert has been added to the package authors for his contribution in release 1.1.1.
+  * Bubacarr Bah is the package maintainer from release version 1.1.2

 ## revdepcheck results